OLORUNFUNMI-M/Outlier-Detection-in-Election-Data-Using-Geospatial-Analysis/README.md

 Sort the dataset by the outlier scores for each party to identify the most significant outliers.
 Provide a detailed report explaining the methodology and findings.
 Highlight the top 3 outliers and their closest polling units, explaining why they are considered outliers.

+# Deliverables
+- Cleaned Dataset:
+A CSV file with added longitude and latitude values for each polling unit or ward.
+The dataset should include calculated outlier scores for each party in each polling unit and the neighboring units.
+An excel sheet showing a sorted list of polling units by outlier scores for each party.

+- Outlier Detection Report:
+A detailed report containing:
+Explanation of the methodology used for geospatial analysis and outlier detection.

+Summary of findings, including the sorted list of polling units by outlier scores for each party.

+Detailed examples of the top 3 outliers, with explanations and visualizations.

+A conclusion summarizing the findings, including key insights and visualizations.